cebe/pdfpc-latex-notes/README.md

 [![Build Status](https://travis-ci.org/cebe/pdfpc-latex-notes.svg?branch=master)](https://travis-ci.org/cebe/pdfpc-latex-notes)

-This is a Latex Package that allows creating [pdfpc](http://davvil.github.io/pdfpc/) compatible notes file directly from your latex presentation `\note`s.
+This is a LaTeX Package that allows creating [pdfpc](http://davvil.github.io/pdfpc/) compatible notes file directly from your latex presentation `\note`s.

 It was created as a result from a [question on stackoverflow](http://tex.stackexchange.com/questions/119191/extract-all-note-tags-from-beamer-as-a-simple-text-file/119267#119267).